scikit-learn/enhancement_proposals/slep011/proposal.rst

     Since passing `random_state=None` is equivalent to passing the global `RandomState` instance from `numpy`
     (`random_state=np.random.mtrand._rand`), we will not explicitly mention
-    None here, but everything that applies to instances also applies to using None.
+    None in most cases, but everything that applies to instances also applies to using None.

 Issues with the legacy design
 =============================